lbryio/lbry.tech/content/glossary.md

 ### LBRY Redux

-[lbry-redux](https://github.com/lbryio/lbry-redux) is a module which contains common React and redux code shared between lbry-app and lbry-android.
+[lbry-redux](https://github.com/lbryio/lbry-redux) is a module which contains common React and redux code shared between lbry-desktop and lbry-android.

 ### LBRY Protocol